awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 For environments that were created before early 2016, the domain name doesn't include the region\.
 To route traffic to these environments, you must create a CNAME record instead of an alias record\.
 Note that you can't create a CNAME record for the root domain name\.
 For example, if your domain name is example\.com, you can create a record that routes traffic for acme\.example\.com to your Elastic Beanstalk environment, but you can't create a record that routes traffic for example\.com to your Elastic Beanstalk environment\.
 For Elastic Beanstalk environments that have regionalized subdomains, do one of the following:

 + **If you used the same account to create your Route 53 hosted zone and your Elastic Beanstalk environment** – Choose **Alias Target**, and then choose an environment from the list\.
-If you have a lot of environments, you can type the first few characters of the CNAME attribute for the environment to filter the list\.
+If you have a lot of environments, you can enter the first few characters of the CNAME attribute for the environment to filter the list\.

 + **If you used different accounts to create your Route 53 hosted zone and your Elastic Beanstalk environment** – Enter the CNAME attribute for the Elastic Beanstalk environment\.

 **ELB Load Balancers**
 For ELB load balancers, do one of the following:

 + **If you used the same account to create your Route 53 hosted zone and your load balancer** – Choose **Alias Target** and choose a load balancer from the list\.
-If you have a lot of load balancers, you can type the first few characters of the DNS name to filter the list\.
+If you have a lot of load balancers, you can enter the first few characters of the DNS name to filter the list\.

 + **If you used different accounts to create your Route 53 hosted zone and your load balancer** – Enter the value that you got in the procedure [Getting the DNS Name for an ELB Load Balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure)\.